 Fight, Flight and Faith: A Life with Anxiety and Jesus

-For the increasing number of people suffering the pain of anxiety, for the weary, and those who fear they have failed themselves, others and God.
-For strung-out believers stretching and straining for a piece of peace.
-This book is a reminder that wherever we stand, Jesus, our older brother—our fellow sufferer and our refuge—is near, ever beckoning us to come join him on the journey.
+For the ever-increasing number of people suffering the pain of anxiety, for the weary, for those who fear they have failed themselves, others, and God; for strung-out believers constantly stretching and straining for a piece of peace; this book is a reminder that wherever we stand, Jesus—our older brother, our refuge, and our fellow sufferer—is ever near, beckoning us to come join him on the journey.

 About the author

 Nikki Florence Thompson has a PhD in literature from Macquarie University, Sydney, and has taught undergraduate students in literature and writing in Sydney, Brisbane and Melbourne.
 She blogs at nikkifthompson.com on issues of faith, mental health, parenting and tea.
 Nikki lives nearby the water in Moreton Bay, Queensland with her three rambunctious children, her historian husband, too many books and a highly photogenic puppy.